gvwilson/sensibleadventures/coriandel/coriandel.md

 a pang of hope.
 Perhaps she had been abducted.
 A robbery gone wrong, or---

-"There's a note," Nednan said.
+"There's a note," Rojyar said.
 He knelt with a grunt and tugged it out from under my sandal.
 "It's addressed to the honored sir."

 "Give me that!"
 I snatched it from his hands and broke the dab of wax